 Depending on your symptoms, your health care provider may suggest medical treatments that can reduce the symptoms of fibroids or stop their growth.
 Certain medical treatments to reduce fibroid size and blood loss may be used in combination with other treatments.

-Common medical treatments for fibroids include:1
+Common medical treatments for fibroids include:1,2

-Medications are generally safe, but they can have side effects, some of which may be serious.
+Medicines are generally safe, but they can have side effects, some of which may be serious.
 Be sure to talk to your health care provider about the possible side effects of any medical treatment you consider.

 What are the risk factors for uterine fibroids?